TYPE TWO: The Giver

 Develop independence and autonomy.

-Your incredible ability to tap into others’ needs allows you to leave the present moment.
+Your habit of tuning into others’ needs causes you to leave the present moment.
 When you slow down and spend time with yourself, your needs and vulnerability begins to surface.
-This is progress even though it may feel uncomfortable at first and you will notice an inner, critical voice that tries to guilt you.
-This is not the voice of the authentic self.
-With time and practice, this habit loosens and you experience authentic humility which means you can admit you have needs and you can fully receive and give in its proper proportion.
+This is progress even though it may feel uncomfortable at first.

 What to expect IF YOU ARE IN A RELATIONSHIP WITH A TYPE TWO: